Ali Soufan

 In 2011, Soufan published a memoir which includes some historical background on al-Qaeda: The Black Banners: The Inside Story of 9/11 and the War Against al-Qaeda.
 In 2017, he published Anatomy of Terror: From the Death of Bin Laden to the Rise of the Islamic State.
 He is the CEO of The Soufan Group and founder of The Soufan Center, "a nonprofit organization dedicated to serving as a resource and forum for research, analysis, and strategic dialogue related to global security issues and emergent threats."
 Soufan is a Phi Kappa Theta alumnus and winner of the Kennedy award in 2018.

+In 2023, an honoree by the Carnegie Corporation of New York's Great Immigrant Award.

 Early years

 Soufan was born in Beirut, Lebanon in 1971.
-He comes from a Sunni Muslim family.
+He comes from a Shia Muslim family.
 He graduated from Mansfield University of Pennsylvania in 1995, receiving his B.A. in political science.
+He later graduated from Villanova University in 1997, receiving his M.A. in political science.
 He is an admirer of the poet Khalil Gibran.